 Like lighting a fire, if you can just get habits started they carry on, but they can easily die before they get established.

-Six ideas that might help you with thing like:
+Six ideas that might help you with things you want to do regularly, like:

 - putting time aside for things you enjoy